thatboringcoder/SQUADBYTE-S-FED-25/README.md

 # SQUADBYTE‑S‑FED‑25

-This repository contains a prototype homepage for the FirstCry website, built as part of the **InnovateX Hackathon 2025**.
-The goal of this project is to illustrate how subtle UI changes can improve usability and encourage sales on FirstCry.com.
+This repository contains a prototype homepage for the FirstCry website, built as part of the **InnovateX hackathon**.
+The goal of this project is to illustrate how subtle UI changes and closer adherence to the official FirstCry look and feel can improve usability and encourage sales on FirstCry.com.

 ## Implemented UI Improvements